 1Learn how to use new technology

 Technology is constantly changing.
 With each innovation comes another chance to learn something not everyone knows that can help your career and your organization.
-Programming languages and data tools are great examples, as is any popular new tech in your field.
+Programming languages and data tools are great examples of software engineer goals, as is any popular new tech in your field.

 Taking some time to learn a new tool can give you an edge over others in your world.
 Online courses, videos, books, seminars (or “webinars”), and training programs are all great ways to get yourself up to speed.